ldtalent/buildpg/README.md

                 - js
                 - compiled-partials

-5. All static files and all .jade files should have unique base names.
+5. All static files and all jade files should have unique base names.

 6. A quick under-the-hood: